UniBee-Billing/unibee-go-client/docs/MerchantMetricUserStatGet200ResponseData.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetUserMerchantMetricStats
+### GetUserMetricStat

-`func (o *MerchantMetricUserStatGet200ResponseData) GetUserMerchantMetricStats() []UnibeeInternalLogicMetricEventUserMerchantMetricStat`
+`func (o *MerchantMetricUserStatGet200ResponseData) GetUserMetricStat() UnibeeInternalLogicGatewayRoUserMetricStat`

-GetUserMerchantMetricStats returns the UserMerchantMetricStats field if non-nil, zero value otherwise.
+GetUserMetricStat returns the UserMetricStat field if non-nil, zero value otherwise.

-### GetUserMerchantMetricStatsOk
+### GetUserMetricStatOk

-`func (o *MerchantMetricUserStatGet200ResponseData) GetUserMerchantMetricStatsOk() (*[]UnibeeInternalLogicMetricEventUserMerchantMetricStat, bool)`
+`func (o *MerchantMetricUserStatGet200ResponseData) GetUserMetricStatOk() (*UnibeeInternalLogicGatewayRoUserMetricStat, bool)`

-GetUserMerchantMetricStatsOk returns a tuple with the UserMerchantMetricStats field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetUserMetricStatOk returns a tuple with the UserMetricStat field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUserMerchantMetricStats
+### SetUserMetricStat

-`func (o *MerchantMetricUserStatGet200ResponseData) SetUserMerchantMetricStats(v []UnibeeInternalLogicMetricEventUserMerchantMetricStat)`
+`func (o *MerchantMetricUserStatGet200ResponseData) SetUserMetricStat(v UnibeeInternalLogicGatewayRoUserMetricStat)`

-SetUserMerchantMetricStats sets UserMerchantMetricStats field to given value.
+SetUserMetricStat sets UserMetricStat field to given value.

-### HasUserMerchantMetricStats
+### HasUserMetricStat

-`func (o *MerchantMetricUserStatGet200ResponseData) HasUserMerchantMetricStats() bool`
+`func (o *MerchantMetricUserStatGet200ResponseData) HasUserMetricStat() bool`

-HasUserMerchantMetricStats returns a boolean if a field has been set.
+HasUserMetricStat returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)